 "I am really proud of what the women, assistant coaches, and I have been able to create," Pinard said.
 "When I consider how much energy, effort and selflessness it has taken for every member of every team over the last 17 years to create what we have created, it takes my breath away."

-Thatcher became a co-ed school in 1978, coincidentally the same year that Leslie Orton coached the first Williams women's soccer team.
-Thatcher fields varsity and junior varsity teams in 10 different sports.
+Thacher became a co-ed school in 1978, coincidentally the same year that Leslie Orton coached the first Williams women's soccer team.
+Thacher fields varsity and junior varsity teams in 10 different sports.